Aliases for CD209 Gene

 GeneCards Summary for CD209 Gene

 CD209 (CD209 Molecule) is a Protein Coding gene.
-Diseases associated with CD209 include secondary syphilis and dengue disease.
-Among its related pathways are NOD-like Receptor Signaling Pathways and Tuberculosis.
-GO annotations related to this gene include carbohydrate binding and mannose binding.
-An important paralog of this gene is CLEC4D.
+Diseases associated with CD209 include Dengue Virus and Human Immunodeficiency Virus Type 1.
+Among its related pathways are CLEC7A (Dectin-1) signaling and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and mannose binding.
+An important paralog of this gene is CLEC4M.

 UniProtKB/Swiss-Prot for CD209 Gene